-2 Changing catchment conditions and land use impact locally on river systems, through slope-3 channel coupling, but their cumulative impact is of global importance (Foley et al., 2005).
-4 Recent government data reveals that 61% of monitored water bodies within the less favourable 5 areas (LFAs) of England and Wales are currently at risk of failing the Water Framework 6 Directive (WFD; 2000/60/EC) due to poor ecological status (Environment Agency, 2012), a 7 key determinant of which is suspended sediment (Collins and Anthony, 2008).
-Such statistics 8 have led to calls for suspended sediment to have a higher profile in diffuse pollution policy (e.g. 9 Collins and McGonigle, 2008).
-This is assured given the pressure to ensure long-term improvements in water quality under the WFD and the government's own target of water-10 11 bodies in England being in excellent health by 2050 (DEFRA, 2011).
-However, to ensure improvements in condition and prevent the continual degradation of many upland catchments, 12 13 river systems and their diverse ecosystems, a range of measures will need to be implemented 14 to control fine sediment transfer (Newson and Large, 2006; DEFRA, 2011; Rickson, 2014).
+Changing catchment conditions and land use impact locally on river systems, through slope-channel coupling, but their cumulative impact is of global importance (Foley et al., 2005).
+Recent government data reveal that 61 % of monitored water bodies within the less favourable areas (LFAs) of England and Wales are currently at risk of failing the Water Framework Directive (WFD; 2000/60/EC) due to poor ecological status (Environment Agency, 2015), a key determinant of which is suspended sediment (Collins and Anthony, 2008a).
+Such statistics have led to calls for suspended sediment to have a higher profile in diffuse pollution policy (e.g. Collins and McGonigle, 2008).
+This is assured given the pressure to ensure long-term improvements in water quality under the WFD and the government's own target of water bodies in England being in excellent health by 2050 (DE-FRA, 2011).
+However, to ensure improvements in condition and prevent the continual degradation of many upland catchments, river systems and their diverse ecosystems, a range of measures will need to be implemented to control fine sediment transfer (Newson and Large, 2006; DEFRA, 2011; Rickson, 2014).

-Lateral erosion in particular plays an important role in channel migration, meander development and the delivery of fine sediment (< 2 mm) to upland channels (Lawler, 1993; Lawler et al., 2001; Fuller et al., 2003).
-Documented contributions of bankside sediment sources range from 1.5% to over 80% of total fine sediment flux (Bull, 1997; Stott, 1997), with high magnitude episodic events transferring significant volumes of bank-eroded material (e.g. Carling, 1986).
+Lateral erosion in particular plays an important role in channel migration, meander development and the delivery of fine sediment (< 2 mm) to upland channels (Lawler, 1993; Lawler et al., 1997; Fuller et al., 2003).
+Documented contributions of bankside sediment sources range from 1.5 % to over 80% of total fine sediment flux (Bull, 1997; Stott, 1997), with high magnitude episodic events transferring significant volumes of bank-eroded material (e.g. Carling, 1986).
 However, on a global scale, the magnitude of sediment transfer typically observed in these upland catchments is relatively low (Evans and Warburton, 2005).
 Changes to runoff generation processes (Marshall et al., 2009; Holden et al., 2015), and the spatial distribution and magnitude of erosion (McHugh, 2007), can however result in the enhanced conveyance of bankside and hillslope eroded material into the fluvial networks draining these catchments (Owens et al., 2005).
-Drivers of these changes in the uplands of the UK include: farming and forestry operations (Burt et al., 1983; Tilman et al., 2002); moorland burning (Imeson, 1971; Arnold-Forster, 2002; Holden et al., 2015); peat degradation; metal mining (Macklin et al., 1997); artificial drainage (Ramchunder et al., 2009); and channelisation (Brown, 1997; Gilvear and Bradley, 1997), with few catchments remaining that can be described as being in reference condition (Sear et al., 2000; Sear et al., 2009).
-Enhanced sediment generation and delivery 1 processes place additional pressure on aquatic habitats, increasing the risk of chemical and biological pollution, and habitat decline (Robinson, 1973).
+Drivers of these changes in the uplands of the UK include the following: farming and forestry operations (Burt et al., 1983; Tilman et al., 2002); moorland burning (Imeson, 1971; Arnold-Forster, 2002; Holden et al., 2015); peat degradation; metal mining (Macklin et al., 1997); artificial drainage (Ramchunder et al., 2009); and channelization (Brown, 1997; Gilvear and Bradley, 1997), with few catchments remaining that can be described as being in reference condition (Sear et al., 2000, 2009).
+Enhanced sediment generation and delivery processes place additional pressure on aquatic habitats, increasing the risk of chemical and biological pollution, and habitat decline (Robinson, 1973).

-4 The implementation of positive measures to abate the transfer of fine sediment and pollutants challenging due to the legacy of extrinsic and intrinsic, historical and contemporary controls on dynamic river systems (Schumm, 1977; Elliott, 1997; Newson, 2002).
-This is partly why sensitive upland rivers of the UK have attracted less direct restoration than lowland counterparts
+The implementation of positive measures to abate the transfer of fine sediment and pollutants whilst preserving the desired physical and biological functioning is, however, extremely challenging due to the legacy of extrinsic and intrinsic, historical and contemporary controls on dynamic river systems (Schumm, 1977; Elliott, 1997; Newson, 2002).
+This is partly why sensitive upland rivers of the UK have attracted less direct restoration than lowland counterparts (Environment Agency, 1998); and given the difficulties of access and working conditions have not received large-scale investment in geomorphological engineering.